Botfuel/botfuel-dialog/packages/test-qna/README.md

 If you want to use your bot locally with the Webchat, you have to expose your local machine to the web.
 You can do this with [ngrok](https://ngrok.com/) for example.

-Then run the sample in your terminal:
+Then run the bot in your terminal:

 ```shell
 BOTFUEL_APP_TOKEN=<...> BOTFUEL_APP_ID=<...> BOTFUEL_APP_KEY=<...> yarn start botfuel-config